OGGM/oggm/docs/api.rst

-Glacier directories (see also: :py:class:`~oggm.GlacierDirectory`) are folders on disk which store the input and output data **for a single glacier** during an OGGM run.
+Glacier directories (see also: :py:class:`~oggm.GlacierDirectory`) are folders on disk which store the input and output data **for a single glacier** during an OGGM run (see :ref:`preprocessed directories documentation <preprodir>`).
 The data are on disk to be persistent, i.e. they won't be deleted unless you ask OGGM to.
 You can start a run from an existing directory, avoiding to re-do unnecessary computations.

 Initialising a glacier directory